 If you want to learn more about XPath, please check the following tutorial:

-- Click the "Back to results" button on the web page
+- Click the "Arrow" icon on the web page

-- Choose "Click the button" on the Action Tips
+- Choose the "Click" button on the Tips

 - Extend the AJAX timeout as 7s-10s according to the network condition